pfeiferd/genestrip/README.md

 When extracted Genestrip can be executed via `bin\genestrip.exe` (on a Windows x86, 64 bit architecture).
 It will search for the above JRE for execution under the relative location `..\lib\jre`.
 So the folders `bin` and `lib` should be kept together accordingly. **These few files is all it takes to run Genestrip under Windows!** There is no additional JRE necessary.

-For convenience, the ready-made Zip folder `genestrip-${version}-windows-x64.zip` is also [publicly available for download on Google Drive](https://drive.google.com/file/d/1gjOCMhO55PBFGNy3jvwHzp79p_Wo-ixt/view?usp=sharing).
+For convenience, the ready-made Zip folder `genestrip-${version}-windows-x64.zip` is also [publicly available for download on genestrip.org](https://www.genestrip.org/dbs/bin).

 ### Runnning the JUnit tests